schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Drank

-A network systems administrator wastes at a avenue.
+A network systems administrator wastes at an avenue.

 ## Dialect